laradevitt/demo-gatsby-shadow-template/README.md

 3. Run `yarn` to install packages
 4. Run `yarn develop` to start the dev server.

-Both issues concern shadowed components in *gatsby-starter-default/src/gatsby-theme-minimal-example/templates/*.

 ### Issue \#1

 ##### Page query is not run in shadow component when original component is imported.

-In *article.js*, the component is **not** imported.
+In [article.js](https://github.com/laradevitt/demo-gatsby-shadow-template/blob/master/gatsby-starter-default/src/gatsby-theme-minimal-example/templates/article.js), the component is **not** imported.
-In *section.js*, the component is imported.
+In [section.js](https://github.com/laradevitt/demo-gatsby-shadow-template/blob/master/gatsby-starter-default/src/gatsby-theme-minimal-example/templates/section.js), the component is imported.

 Warnings during site build: